ameli/glearn/docs/source/tutorials/gpu.rst

   .. prompt:: bash

-        docker run -it --gpus all sameli/imate ipython
+        docker run -it --gpus all sameli/glearn ipython

-  This also imports `imate` package automatically.
+  This also imports `glearn` package automatically.

 * To open *Bash shell* only:

   .. prompt:: bash

-        docker run -it --gpus all --entrypoint /bin/bash sameli/imate
+        docker run -it --gpus all --entrypoint /bin/bash sameli/glearn

 * To *mount* a host's directory, such as ``/home/user/project``, onto a directory of the docker's container, such as ``/root``, use:

   .. prompt:: bash

-        docker run -it --gpus all -v /home/user/project:/root sameli/imate
+        docker run -it --gpus all -v /home/user/project:/root sameli/glearn

 Inquiry GPU and CUDA with |project|
 ===================================

 First, make sure |project| recognizes the CUDA libraries and GPU device.
-There are a number of functions available in :ref:`imate.device <Device Inquiry>` module to inquiry GPU device.
+There are a number of functions available in :ref:`glearn.device <Device Inquiry>` module to inquiry GPU device.

 Locate CUDA Toolkit
 -------------------

-Use :func:`imate.device.locate_cuda` function to find the location of CUDA home directory.
+Use :func:`glearn.device.locate_cuda` function to find the location of CUDA home directory.

 .. code-block:: python

-    >>> import imate
+    >>> import glearn

     >>> # Get the location and version of CUDA Toolkit
-    >>> imate.device.locate_cuda()
+    >>> glearn.device.locate_cuda()
     {
         'home': '/global/software/sl-7.x86_64/modules/langs/cuda/11.2',
         'include': '/global/software/sl-7.x86_64/modules/langs/cuda/11.2/include',